Fetterman absence raises stakes for Dems in key Senate race - NewsBreak

 For now, Oz is centering his campaign on core GOP messaging, particularly blaming rising inflation on President Joe Biden's policies and trying to paint Fetterman as extreme.

-Oz is not airing TV ads currently, but on Thursday, he posted a 60-second campaign video online that showed him going for a jog in a park and welcoming Fetterman back to the campaign trail.
+On Thursday, Oz posted a 60-second campaign video online that showed him going for a jog in a park and welcoming Fetterman back to the campaign trail

 "I'm glad Fetterman's healthy," Oz says, “so we can worry less about his heart and his hoodie and more about the crazy leftist ideas in his head.”